rafaellcoellho/bsl-msp430/README.md

 SO: Windowns 7 Ultimate 64 bits
 ```

-I do not know exactly if a previous or later version of CCS will present problems, but if any appears, download the same version as mine and it will practically be solved.
+I do not know exactly if a previous or later version of CCS will present problems, but if any appears, download the same version as mine.
 Unlike the IDE, the compiler version and the script are important that are the ones I'm using, as they are the ones that work, I do not guarantee that later or previous versions will work as expected.

 I left links to get my CCS and scripter versions.
 And a texas tutorial on how to download other versions of the TI compiler inside the CCS.